SuperTux20/Pengaelic-Bot/README.md

 - Toggle any of the auto-responses mentioned below
 - Enable or disable ANY of the modules mentioned above!
-- Change what keywords the censor deletes
+- Delete messages based on a keyword filter
-- Toggle an automatic welcome message
+- Toggle an automatic welcome/goodbye message

 ### Auto-responses

 - Dad jokes ("Hi hungry, I'm the Pengaelic Bot!")
 (Triggered with "I'm [insert text here]")
-- Yo Mama jokes (Triggered with "Yo mama so [mama type]")
 - Chat auto-reviver (Triggered with "dead chat" or "dead server")
 - Rickroll-themed Russian Roulette (Triggered with "You know the rules")
 - React with ✅ and ❌ for voting (Triggered with any message in a channel with "suggestion", "petition", or "poll" in the name)